 Research Field 3 - Technology for Distributed Systems:

-IoT devices: Together with the IoT Expert Group of the National Digital Summit, we have developed a generic IoT device.
+Low-Cost Application specific Hardware: Together with the IoT Expert Group of the National Digital Summit, we have developed a generic IoT device.
 This device is characterized by low costs and flexibility.
 An important aspect of this gateway is the development of a generic hardware interface to various components in industrial applications.
 Another aspect is the connection of additional sensors.
 Radio-based sensors are interesting here because of their flexibility.
 The device should also be a basis for industrial projects.

 - M. Dziubany, R. Machhamer, H. Laux, A. Schmeink, K. Gollmer, G. Burger and G. Dartmann.
 Machine Learning Based Indoor Localization Using a Representative k-Nearest-Neighbor Classifier on a Low-Cost IoT Hardware, 26th European Signal Processing Conference (EUSIPCO), 2018

-IoT-CERT: Together with the Internet of Things expert group, my research group is working on a monitoring system for M2M cyber security.
+IoT-CERT (Hardware and Security): Together with the Internet of Things expert group, my research group is working on a monitoring system for M2M cyber security.
 The aim here is to develop a certified IoT hardware platform that can serve as a SIEM sensor (SIEM: Security Information and Event Management).
 This platform serves as a honeypot in IoT systems and is intended to record data traffic and forward it for analysis and anomaly detection.

 Hardware-software interfaces: In addition to the hardware, a semantic software interface is another important aspect of this project.
 Due to the diversity of different connected components, aspects of the respective hardware have to be abstracted.
 Self-learning software can learn new components and automatically generate test code for interface adaptation in the future.
 These tools from the BMEL-project IoT-Pilot should partially demonstrate these skills.